FlipsideCrypto/flip/README.md

 `flip datax creds`
 Return credentials to Flipside's Data Exchange.
 These creds will provide you programmatic access to Flipside's curated data views.

-<b>Coming soon...</b>

-### Curate (coming very soon)
+### Curate

+The following commands allow you to interact with a fully-featured curation environment powered by DBT.

 `flip curate init`
 Generate a Flipside DBT project on your local machine.

+!
+NOTE !
+After generating a project `cd <your project directory>` to run the commands below.

 `flip curate dbt-console`
 Enter into a fully-featured dbt environment.
 No DBT install is required.
 The only requirement is that you have docker installed on your machine.
+This command must be run from the root of your DBT project.

 `flip curate dbt-docs`
 Compile and access documentation for your Flipside DBT project.
+This command must be run from the root of your dbt project.

+`flip curate reset-env`
+Remove the current docker image from your machine and re-download the latest version.

+`flip curate flipside-docs`
+Retrieve a link to Flipside's official [table documentation](https://docs.flipsidecrypto.com/our-data/tables).